INAETICS/bare-metal-installation/README.md

     }

 ### Downloading needed binaries, docker images and CoreOS images
 For running the INAETICS demonstrator, several INAETICS and 3rd party binaries and Docker images are needed.
 Run the `${BAREMETAL_INSTALL}/initial-download.sh` script to do this.
-It also downloads and verifies the CoreOS image which will be used for booting the USB stick and installing the NUCs.
+It also downloads and verifies the CoreOS image which will be used for booting the USB drive and installing the NUCs.

 Now we can copy the files from ${BAREMETAL_INSTALL} to the bootable USB drive using the `${BAREMETAL_INSTALL}/copy_all.sh`.
 This script needs a single argument which should be the path to your mounted USB drive.
 For example: